Madhava55/SOC/README.md

-# SOC
+# Interpreter in Cpp

-This is the collection of assignments given to mentees in the project Python Interpreter in Cpp.
+This repo has the code for an interpreter of Monkey language in C++.